 - A. Regular full-time employees hired prior to February 1, 2014 who hold a current EMT 1 certificate shall receive additional compensation in the amount of one-hundred dollars (\$100.00) per month (forty-six dollars and fifteen cents [\$46.15] per pay period).
 This additional compensation shall only be paid while such employee's certification is current with the local EMS Agency (LEMSA) and in effect, and is contingent upon verification of the certification. - B. In addition to being paid the same monthly salary as a Firefighter in accordance with the salary schedule in effect between the City and the Union, regular Firefighter/Paramedics who are required to hold a current paramedic certificate shall receive additional compensation in the amount of six -hundred and fifty dollars (\$650) per month (three hundred dollars [\$300] per pay period).
-Regular Fire Battalion Chiefs, Fire Captains, Fire Engineers, and Firefighters who are authorized to hold a paramedic certification shall receive additional compensation in the amount of six -hundred and fifty dollars (\$650) per month (three hundred dollars [\$300] per pay period).
-This additional compensation shall only be paid while such employee's certification is current with the local EMS Agency

-(LEMSA) and in effect, and is contingent upon verification of the certification.
+Regular Fire Battalion Chiefs, Fire Captains, Fire Engineers, and Firefighters who are authorized to hold a paramedic certification shall receive additional compensation in the amount of five-hundred (\$500) per month (two-hundred and thirty dollars and seventy-seven cents [\$230.77] per pay period).
+This additional compensation shall only be paid while such employee's certification is current with the local EMS Agency (LEMSA) and in effect, and is contingent upon verification of the certification.
 Employees who are receiving paramedic pay are not eligible for EMT pay.